-Over the last few decades, rafting in Rishikesh has become one of the best known adventures to book.
-Two of the major rivers of India – the Ganga and the Yamuna – start from Uttarakhand, fed by glaciers and melting snow from peaks, and provide some of the best Rishikesh river rafting stretches in the country.
+Over the last few decades, Rishikesh has become one of the most popular adventure hubs in Uttarakhand.
+Two of the major rivers of India – the Ganga and the Yamuna – start from Uttarakhand, fed by glaciers and melting snow from peaks, and provide some of the best rafting stretches in the country.
 Rishikesh, for decades an important spiritual destination for Hindus, is now also known as the gateway to the Himalayas, thanks to its convenient location.
-Rafting in Rishikesh is one of the most popular sports here, apart from bungee jumping, white water rafting, and mountain-biking.
+Rafting in Rishikesh is one of the most popular sports here, apart from bungee jumping, kayaking, and mountain-biking.

 From Rishikesh, the Ganges leaves the Himalayas behind and begins its journey into the plains.
-The river is wide, green, and cold here.
-Rishikesh rafting is popular here because of the different grades of rapids on offer.
-While rafting the Ganga, depending on the section of the river you choose, you could experience everything from the milder Grade I and II, to the epic boiling stretch of the Grade IV rapids.
+The river is wide, green, and cold here, and has multiple different grades of rapids on offer.
+While rafting the Ganga, depending on the section of the river you choose, you can experience everything from the milder Grade I and II rapids, to the epic boiling stretch of the Grade IV rapids.

-Rafting in Rishikesh can be customized to suit your requirements.
-For families with young children, there are Rishikesh rafting packages that are shorter and will cover fewer rapids.
-You can choose from the 9 km stretch (for families with kids), 16 kms stretch (good for beginners), or longer Rishikesh river rafting packages like 24 or 32 kms.
+Your rafting package can be customized to suit your requirements.
+For families with young children, there are packages that are shorter, easier, and will cover fewer rapids.
+You can choose from the 9 km stretch (for families with kids), 16 kms stretch (good for beginners), or longer rafting packages like 24 or 32 kms.
 From the 16 kms stretch onwards, you’ll be meeting all the most famous rapids, like Double Trouble, Golf Course, Return to Sender, The Wall, and more.